Concepts → Data Retention

 Data retention via a custom condition

-If a dataset lacks a date or timestamp column, you can create a custom condition that defines which data to retain.
+You can also create a custom condition that defines which data to retain.
 Records satisfying the custom condition will remain while those not satisfying the condition will be marked for deletion.

 Custom conditions offer more flexibility than time-window configurations.
 Within a custom condition, you can: